 Men Samples | Men Workforce | Women Samples | Women in Workforce | |

-As you can see, when comparing medians or averages there is a significant unadjusted income gap between men and women – but that isn't the full story, even if that's the extent of the common talking points.
+As you can see, when comparing medians or averages there is an unadjusted income gap between men and women.
+However, that isn't the entire story.

-An appropriate measurement also includes weekly hours worked (an adjustment we made for the "full-time" categories) and other adjustments for types of jobs worked or career gaps.
-But, as you can quickly see, there is also a gap when you account for those measures.
+A full, adjusted measurement also includes weekly hours worked (an adjustment we made for the "full-time" categories) and other adjustments for types of jobs worked or career gaps.
+But, as you would see if you compiled those numbers, there is also a gap when you account for those measures.

-Before coming to any conclusions, note the following: controlling for career choice, weekly hours worked, and gaps in work history reduces the income gap between men and women.
-No research finds that it fully eliminates the gap in earnings between men and women.
+Note the following: controlling for career choice, weekly hours worked, and gaps in work history reduces the income gap between men and women.
+No research that I'm aware of finds that adjusting for various factors eliminates the gap in earnings between men and women.

-Accounting for the confounding variables, there is still a 3% to 8% unexplained gap between men's and women's earnings in the United States.
+Accounting for the confounding variables, there is somewhere around a 3% to 8% unexplained gap between men's and women's earnings in the United States.

 See here, here, and here for studies attempting to account for the gap.